-Much like suits and cars, a man tends to be loyal to not just his trusty wristwatch, but also the brand that’s on the dial.
+Much like tailors and cars, a man tends to be loyal not just to his trusty wristwatch, but also the brand that’s on the dial.
 For first-time buyers, choosing one of these brands to begin your love affair can be a daunting decision.
 In a recent post, I discussed the importance of the timepiece and its significance to a man’s character.
 In this post, I want to briefly discuss the Top 10 Watch Brands that will not only offer you a sense of achievement upon acquisition but also gain a nod of respect from a seasoned watch enthusiast.

 Top 10 Watch Brands For First Time Buyers